 • Facilitated conversations between long-standing and newly appointed chairs;

-• Forums with the deans and the provost to discuss promotion criteria for associates professors interested in progressing to full professor positions;
+• Faculty Forums with the deans and the provost to discuss promotion criteria for associates professors interested in progressing to full professor positions;

 • Informal gatherings of faculty peer groups to share ideas and strategies on pressing issues;